 Perched high on the upper cliff bands of Mt.
-Norquay, this historic bistro opens only on full moon nights.
+Norquay, the historic Cliffhouse Bistro opens only on full moon nights.
 Overlooking the glittering lights of town below, guests ascend the North American Chair to this high alpine eatery to dine amongst the stars at 7,000 feet.

 Italian, French, Greek, Japanese, Mexican, Chinese, or regionally and seasonally sourced Canadian cuisine: Banff and Lake Louise attract some of the world’s finest chefs serving up cuisine as varied as our international guests.
 From five-diamond certified Post Hotel to more traditional fare at the Bear Street Tavern or St. James Gate, there’s something satisfying for every palate.

 Some like first chair, others prefer last call; either way, Banff’s got you covered.
 Take in live music at the Banff Rose and Crown or Wild Bill’s Saloon, curl up at fireside lounges at the Saltlik, or sip locally brewed beers at the Banff Ave.
 Brew Pub.
 Once you’re ready for DJs and dancefloors, head to the Dancing Sasquatch, or Hoodoo Lounge to kick it up a notch.
 Learn more about must-try breakfast spots, cozy comfort food, hole-in-the-wall eateries, and healthy dining options.
 We’ve got your tastes covered.

 Stroll historic Banff Avenue or nearby Bear Street in search of that perfect souvenir in one of countless gift shops, chocolate and candy stores.
 Seek out beautifully handcrafted jewelry and one-of-a-kind Native art.
 Gear up at locally-owned and international sporting goods stores in both Banff and Lake Louise.
 Even find the finest in mountain culture fashion at boutiques and leading apparel and department stores.